 Did you see the White Chocolate Dipped Strawberry Unicorns that I posted recently?
 They were so much fun to make that I just had to design more decorated strawberries.

-Watch this video to see how to make and decorate these White Chocolate Strawberry Panda and Polar Bears.
-Oh, and you'll see the milk chocolate strawberry teddy bears at the end of the video too.
+Watch this video to see how to make and decorate these cute strawberry bears along with some milk chocolate strawberry bears.

 Dip strawberries in white chocolate.

-- Allow the excess to drip off then set on a parchment paper lined baking sheet.
+- Allow the excess to drip off then set it on a parchment paper-lined baking sheet.

 - Allow the chocolate to puddle around the bottom of the strawberry then lift up the strawberry and move it to another spot on the paper if you don't want the foot (the dried puddle) on the dipped strawberry.